-In addition to regular singing teaching, Julia offers and enjoys vocal coaching in a variety of contexts:
+In addition to regular singing lessons, I also offer and enjoy vocal coaching in a variety of contexts:

 - Choirs – working with singers to achieve the sound the conductor is seeking

 - Amateur opera companies – assisting soloists and chorus to produce a healthy sound appropriate to the role/opera/their vocal development